top of page

 Funding and Fundraising

 As a not-for- profit organization, Lakeside Curling Club relies on subsistence financing for operational funding.
 Income for the Club comes from; membership fees, income from bonspiels, and government grant opportunities.
-Other income, under the authority of the AGLC, comes from liquor sales at the bar, raffles, participation in a casino bi-annually, as well as a silent auction held every other year.
+Other income, under the authority of the AGLC, comes from liquor sales at the bar, raffles, participation in a casino bi-annually, as well as the silent auction held every other year.
 Advertising and sponsorship also provide limited income for the Club.

 Lakeside Curling Club has been fortunate to benefit from corporate sponsorship and successful fundraising in the past which has been greatly hampered by the pandemic.